SiriDB/siridb-docs/content/select/merge_data.md

 ---
 title: "merge data"
-weight: 37
+weight: 43
 ---

-When selecting points from multiple series you can merge the data together in result.
+When selecting points from multiple series you can merge the data together in one result.
 Most of the time you also want to provide an aggregate function with the merge so series get really merged into one series.
 Even with merge it's still possible to use aggregate functions on the series before they are merged.